-Oktoberfest may look a little different this year — as in, you at home enjoying your favorite brews while listening to some sweet volksmusik — since the official celebration has been (understandably) cancelled.
-But that doesn't mean we're putting away our beer boots just yet!
-Check out our top 8 flavorite beer and ice cream flavor pairings below, and keep the fall tradition alive.
-Prost!
+St. Patrick's Day may look a little different this year — as in, you at home enjoying your favorite brews while listening to some sweet Irish tunes — since official celebrations have been (understandably) cancelled.
+But that doesn't mean we're putting away our beer steins just yet!
+Check out our top 8 flavorite beer and ice cream flavor pairings below, and keep the tradition alive.

 *For our fans who are 21+.

 IPA With Americone Dream

 When you see IPA, you know one thing’s for sure: you’re in for a happy, hoppy experience.
 But balancing out that bitter hoppiness can be a challenge.
 We’ve found that the sweet-and-saltiness of Americone Dream manages it perfectly.